 This course is a synopsis of safety practices and worker protections in the agricultural workplace.
 Topics will include safety in and around shops, on farm vehicles, using farm equipment, and safe practices around rotational and directional moving equipment.
 Personal protection equipment, pesticide standards, and MSDS sheets will be included.
 Safety plans will be analyzed and evaluated for completeness.
-Safety standards for agriculture identified by the Washington State Administration codes will be covered.
-(WAC 296-307)
+Safety standards for agriculture identified by the Washington State Administration codes(WAC 296-307)will be covered.

-AGPR 140 Agriculture Safety and Pesticides 5 Credits
+AGPR 140 Agriculture Safety and Pesticides